 68 We recognize that the ONC NPRM is not a final rule and is subject to change.
 However, we base our proposal on both the statutory language and the language in ONC's proposed rule for purposes of soliciting public input on our proposals.
-69 PHSA § 3022(a)(1)(B)(ii).

-1001.952(y)(1).
+We note that health plans, which are protected donors under the EHR safe harbor, may not be subject to the information blocking provisions of the 21st Century Cures Act or the ONC NPRM.
+Nevertheless, health plans that seek the protection of this safe harbor do so voluntarily.
+We note that the definition of "information blocking" at PHSA section 3022(a)(1) applies a different knowledge standard to health IT developers of certified health IT, health information networks, and health information exchanges than it does to healthcare providers.
+A healthcare provider engages in a practice of information blocking if such a provider "knows that such practice is unreasonable and is likely to interfere with, prevent, or materially discourage access, exchange, or use of electronic health information."
+69 The EHR safe harbor primarily applies to healthcare providers due to the limitations on the types of donors permitted under 1001.952(y)(1).
 Therefore, most donors under the EHR safe harbor would be subject to the information blocking knowledge standard at section 3022(a)(1)(B)(ii) of the PHSA.
 Rather than have different conditions for healthcare providers and health plans, we believe it is reasonable to have one condition that applies the same information blocking knowledge standard to all parties who voluntarily use the safe harbor to protect donations of EHR items and services.
 For purposes of donations under this safe harbor, we propose to apply the knowledge standard articulated in the PHSA at section 3022(a)(1)(B)(ii) as applicable to both providers and health plans, and we seek comments on this approach.

-Additionally, the current condition at 1001.952(y)(3), as adopted in the 2006 Final EHR Safe Harbor Rule70 was intended to prevent donors, including health plans, from donating EHR software and then engaging in practices of information blocking that would limit the interoperability of the donated items, notwithstanding that we did not use that exact terminology.
+Additionally, the current condition at 1001.952(y)(3), as adopted in the 2006 Final EHR Safe Harbor Rule 70 was intended to prevent donors, including health plans, from donating EHR software and then engaging in practices of information blocking that would limit the interoperability of the donated items, notwithstanding that we did not use that exact terminology.
 As a result, we do not believe this proposed modification places any additional burden on health plans that voluntarily seek to protect donations.
 We solicit comments on aligning the condition at 1001.952(y)(3) with the proposed information blocking definition in 45 CFR part 171.